-The Teton Bighorn Sheep Working Group has solidified plans for a community collaborative process to begin this winter to work on our challenge of balancing bighorn sheep winter habitat needs with backcountry recreation.
-Teton Backcountry Alliance supports this collaborative process and intends to participate and assist the effort financially as much as we can.
+In 2020, the Teton Sheep Working Group held three collaborative workshops which developed community-based recommendations for balancing bighorn sheep winter habitat needs with backcountry recreation.
+The Teton Backcountry Alliance supported this collaborative process and intends to participate and assist the effort financially into the future.

-Share expert knowledge related to Teton bighorn sheep (from biologists) and winter backcountry recreationists.
-Provide the community with the context and background they need to fully engage on this issue.
+- Biologists shared expert knowledge related to Teton bighorn sheep and winter backcountry recreation.
+The community was provided with the context and background needed to fully engage in this issue.

-Small break-out groups dig into specific geographical solutions where bighorn sheep habitat and recreation overlap.
-Large maps will be available.
-Discuss potential solutions and compromises in detail for specific areas.
-Aim to develop specific community suggestions and proposals, where possible.
+- Small break-out groups dug into specific geographical solutions where bighorn sheep habitat and recreation overlap.
+Large maps were consulted.
+Groups discussed potential solutions and compromises in detail for specific areas.
+Specific community suggestions and proposals were considered.